aupasana/aupasana.github.io/_posts/2016-02-06-mac-devanagari.md

 ---

 Many text editors on a mac don't handle devanagari well.
-This is especially true of code editors (eg sublime text and bbedit).
+This is especially true of code editors (eg Sublime Text and BBEdit).

 Two simple editors that work with devanagari text are <!--more-->
 CotEditor and TextEdit.
 The later comes out of the box, but I avoided